openshift/ansible-service-broker/docs/proposals/proposal-ratelimiter.md

 for the jobs.

-The `Namespace` is stored on the `Context` which allows the current run to be able to remote the namespace at the end of the action.
+The `Namespace` is stored on the `Context` which allows the current run to be able to remove the namespace at the end of the action.
 Because the names are generated it isn't feasible to go searching for all "action" jobs.

-I think we need to add a new attribute, `PreviousNamespaces`, to `BundleInstanceStatus`.
-It will be an slice of strings.
-The list will be ordered as first in first out.
-Newer jobs will append to the list, we simply pop the first ones off.
+I think we need to add a new attribute, `LastSandbox`, to `BundleInstanceStatus`.
+It will be a string containing the last sandbox namespace.

 ```
   // BundleInstanceStatus status is a service instance status.
     Bindings        []LocalObjectReference `json:"bindings"`
     State           State                  `json:"state"`
     LastDescription string                 `json:"lastDescription,omitempty"`
     Jobs            map[string]Job         `json:"jobs"`
-    PreviousNamespaces []string               `json:"previousNamespaces"`
+    LastSandbox     string                 `json:"lastSandbox"`
   }
 ```

-When we start the action, we should append the namespace to the `PreviousNamespaces` field.
-If `KeepNamespaceOnError` is false, we will delete the sandbox namespace and should remove it from the list.
+When we start the action, we should set the namespace in the `LastSandbox` field.
+If `KeepNamespaceOnError` is false, we will delete the sandbox namespace specified by the `LastSandbox`.
 This would probably be done in a defer similar to how we do the `DestroySandbox` call.

 We will keep at most 1 old failed namespace instead of all of them.
 The idea here is to minimize wasting resources in the cluster and still allow developers & admins to have access to the failed action.
-During a deprovision & unbind, once we get the `ServiceInstance` we will see if there are any `PreviousNamespaces`.
+During a deprovision & unbind, once we get the `ServiceInstance` we will see if there are any `LastSandbox`.
 If there are old ones, we will delete the first one in the list, id 0.
 Before creating a new sandbox namespace.

 TBD: not sure if this should be done at the handler level or further down.
 I'll leave that as an implementation detail.

-NOTE: we could make the number of namespaces kept to be configurable if users want to keep _n_ number of namespaces.
-But I think that might add unneeded complexity.

 ### Rate limit the API